ItsNesh/operating-systems/week_5/20250903_week_5_COMBINED.md

 ##### 1. Disable Interrupts (Bad Idea)
 - *How it works*: Thread disables all interrupts during critical section.
-- *Why it fails*: Only viable for kernel code; can make system unresponsive.
+- *Why it fails*: Interrupt masks affect only the current CPU.
+Other cores keep running and can enter the critical section, so races remain.
+Even on a single core the OS misses timer interrupts, freezing scheduling and I/O.

 *Instructor Insight*:
 > "This would be like telling the entire school 'no one gets to talk until I'm done speaking'—it's a terrible idea unless you're the principal."